molbrain/MORE-RNAseq/README.md

 ## Outline of workflow

-1. Pre-preparation (as you like)
+1. **Pre-preparation (as you like): `Exec_MORE-RNAseq_01.zsh` (or, perform each scripts from 000.zsh to 008.zsh)**
+    1. Quality check of raw fastq data
-    1. Quality check, trimming adapter, removing low-quality bases, and so on.
+    1. trimming adapter sequences and removing low-quality bases
+    1. Quality check after trimming
-1. Mapping and counting
+1. **Mapping and counting: `Exec_MORE-RNAseq_02.zsh` ( 009.zsh to 019.zsh)**
-    1. Prepare the references with GTF data of [MORE reference](https://github.com/molbrain/MORE-reference)
+    1. Prepare the references with GTF data of **[MORE reference](https://github.com/molbrain/MORE-reference)**
     1. Mapping with prepared reference
     1. Calculate the expression of L1 transposons and genes
     1. Create the read-count/TPM data matrix
-1. Summarize the L1 expression and visualization
-1. Detection of Differentially Expressed L1s/Genes and Visualization
+1. **Detection of Differentially Expressed L1s/Genes and Visualization (as you like): Example R scripts (020_001.R.txt to 020_004.R.txt)**
+    1. Data loading from `019.zsh` data
+    1. PCA plot of samples
+    1. Box plot of the total L1 expression
+    1. Volcano plot of the individual L1 expression

 ## Recommended pipeline

-### Environment of developing this pipeline

-- CentOS7 (release XXX)
-- zsh (ver.XXX)
-- Perl (ver.XXX)
-- R (ver.XXX)

 ### Require tools for this pipeline

+- zsh
+- Java
+- Perl
 - [FastQC]()
 - [ea-utils](): for fastq-stats
 - [Cutadapt]()